dqops/dqo/docs/checks/column/anomaly/median-change-30-days.md

 # median change 30 days data quality checks

-A column-level check that ensures that the median in a monitored column has changed by a fixed rate since the last readout from last month.
+This check detects that the median of numeric values has changed more than *max_percent* from the median value measured thirty days ago.
+ This check aims to overcome a monthly seasonability and compare a value to a similar value a month ago.

 ___